 - Most job hunters ask only personnel representatives and receptionists for information about job opportunities.
 Very often these individuals do not know about the total range of jobs available, the feasibility of non-traditional jobs or the existence of jobs that are not advertised.
 Informational interviewing allows you to get this information from people who do have it -- people performing the kind of jobs in which you are interested, or their immediate supervisors.

-Phone the alumnus/a to schedule a phone appointment or a mutually convenient place and time to meet.
+- Phone or email the alumnus/a to schedule a phone appointment or a mutually convenient place and time to meet.
 It is best if you can visit the alumnus/a at his or her place of business during regular business hours so you can see the work environment.

 If geographic distance is an issue, then schedule a time for a phone call.
 Don’t make your initial call expecting to speak at length with that person.
 Scheduling time is important and a courtesy to the professional with whom you desire to speak.
 When makinging contact for the first time, introduce yourself as a UCSB alumnus/a or student with a major in __________ and a career interest in __________ desiring to conduct an informational interview.
-If leaving a message, indicate the purpose of your call since alumni are often involved with other UCSB programs.
+If leaving a message or emailing, indicate the purpose of your call since alumni are often involved with other UCSB programs.
 Your conversation could begin as follows: "My name is Gary Gaucho and I am a student/alumnus from UCSB majoring in communication with an interest in a public relations career.
-I received your contact information from the UCSB Alumni Association's Career Connections program, and I am interested in speaking and/or meeting with you to set up a 30-minute informational interview to learn more about your job and career to help me better assess my entry into the field."
+I received your contact information from _________, and I am interested in speaking and/or meeting with you to set up a 30-minute informational interview to learn more about your job and career to help me better assess my entry into the field."

 Do not become discouraged if your alumnus/a asks that you contact him or her at a later date because they are busy at the time of your initial call.
 Follow up with your phone calls.

 - Collect background information on the career field and the person you will be meeting via the internet.
 Your meeting will be more productive if you have some basic knowledge of the field.

 - It is not necessary to take a resume with you.
 Do not feel you need to make a resume for the occasion since the purpose of the program is for information only.

-Remember, you are seeking information which will help you understand the realities of working in a particular field.
+Questions for the Visit Remember, you are seeking information that will help you understand the realities of working in a particular field.
 You will be doing the interviewing.
 Here are some questions you may want to ask

 - How do you describe your job?